Perturbation theory for gravitational shadows in Kerr-like spacetimes: Examples

 \subsection{Modified Kerr and Kerr-Sen black holes}

 Finally, we apply our formalism to more general metric families.
 One such multi-parameter family encompasses both Modified Kerr and Kerr-Sen black holes \cite{Papadopoulos:2018nvd}.
-The corresponding metric components in the Benenti form are given by
+The corresponding metric components in the Benenti-Francavilla form are given by

 where

 The corresponding expansion coefficients are

 with all other coefficients being zero.
 For the key parameters governing the shadow's shape and size, we obtain